About b.root-servers.net

 The b.root-servers.net critical infrastructure provides Domain Name Service for the DNS root zone, handling 5 billion requests a day as a public service to the Internet and to support DNS and naming research.

-More information: about us, about our principals, peering policy.
+More information: about us, about our principles, peering policy.
 Please contact us if you have additional technical or operational questions.

 What is the DNS?